1Password/connect-sdk-python/README.md

 **Get Item By Title**

-Get an item by item title and vault id:
+Get a specific item by item title and vault id:

 ```python
 client.get_item_by_title("{item_title}", "{vault_id}")